AliSoftware/OHAttributedLabel/README.md

 * Include the "OHAttributedLabel.xcodeproj" in your Xcode4 workspace
 * Add the `libOHAttributedLabel.a` library **and the `CoreText.framework`** to your "Link binary with libraries" Build Phase.
-* Add `"$(BUILT_PRODUCTS_DIR)"` to the "User Header Search Path" build settings of your application project (so that you will be able to `#import` the header files of OHAttributedLabel, that are copied there when the library project is build).
+* Add the `-ObjC` flag in the "Other Linker Flags" build settings if not present already(*)

-* Also add the `-ObjC` flag in the "Other Linker Flags" build settings(*)
+Then in your application code, when you want to make use of OHAttributedLabel methods, import the headers using the angle brackets syntax : `#import <OHAttributedLabel/OHAttributedLabel.h>` or `#import <OHAttributedLabel/NSAttributedString+Attributes.h>` etc.

 _(*) Note: If you use an Xcode version prior to 4.2 (and LLVM version prior to 3.0), you will need to add the `-force_load "$(BUILT_PRODUCTS_DIR)/libOHAttributedLabel.a"` flags too (or the `-all_load` flag) in addition to the `-ObjC` flag, for the category to be loaded from the library.
-This is due to a bug in LLVM which has been fixed in LLVM 3.0 / Xcode 4.2 since._
+This is due to a bug in LLVM which has been fixed in LLVM 3.0 / Xcode 4.2 since.
+Updating Xcode is strongly recommanded._

 This project is compatible with both ARC and non-ARC projects. _Besides, as it is included as a stand-alone library, the build settings of the library won't affect the build settings of your own application._